 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-The OCRP Ovarian Cancer Academy Award mechanism, which was initially created in FY09, is a unique, interactive virtual academy providing intensive mentoring, national networking, collaborations, and a peer group for junior faculty.
+Initially created in FY09, the OCRP Ovarian Cancer Academy Award mechanism is a unique, interactive virtual academy providing intensive mentoring, national networking, collaborations, and a peer group for junior faculty.
 The overarching goal of the Ovarian Cancer Academy (OCA) is to develop successful, highly productive ovarian cancer researchers in a collaborative research and career development environment.

-The OCA is a virtual career development and research training platform that consists of EarlyCareer Investigators (ECIs) and their Designated Mentors from different institutions, and an Academy Dean and Assistant Dean.
+The OCA is a virtual career development and research training platform that consists of EarlyCareer Investigators (ECIs), their Designated Mentors from different institutions, and an Academy Dean and Assistant Dean.
 The OCRP Ovarian Cancer Academy – Early-Career Investigator Award is not a traditional career development award; the ECI is expected to participate in monthly webinars and annual workshops and to communicate and collaborate with other members of the Academy (other ECIs, Mentors, Dean, Assistant Dean) as well as with the advocacy community.
-Since the inception of the Academy, the Academy’s ECIs have presented at and chaired sessions for ovarian cancer-specific symposia and served on symposia review committees.
-They have also served as peer reviewers for the Department of Defense (DoD) OCRP and other funding agencies.
+Since its inception, the Academy’s ECIs have presented at and chaired sessions for ovarian cancer-specific symposia and served on symposia review committees.
+They have also served as peer reviewers for the Department of Defense (DOD) OCRP and other funding agencies.

-The Academy Leadership, Dean and Assistant Dean, serves as a resource for the ECIs and Mentors, assessing the progress of the ECIs, and facilitating communication and collaboration among all of the ECIs and Mentors, as well as with national research and advocacy communities.
+The Academy Leadership (the Dean and the Assistant Dean) serves as a resource for the ECIs and Mentors, assessing the progress of the ECIs and facilitating communication and collaboration among all of the ECIs and Mentors, as well as with national research and advocacy communities.
 In addition to fostering the scientific development, the Academy, through its Leadership, provides for professional and leadership development of the ECIs to include skills and competencies needed to fund and manage a productive laboratory.
-Information about the Academy is available through the Ovarian Cancer Academy video and OCRP Glitz Sheet on the OCRP website.
+Information about the Academy is available through the Academy website, https://www.ovariancanceracademy.org/.

-This FY19 Program Announcement/Funding Opportunity is soliciting additional ECIs to join the existing Academy.
+This FY23 program announcement/funding opportunity is soliciting additional ECIs to join the existing Academy.
 This award mechanism enables the ECI (the investigator named as the Principal Investigator [PI] on the application) to pursue an ovarian cancer project that may be basic, translational, and/or clinical research, or a clinical trial under the guidance of a Designated Mentor.
 The Designated Mentor is not required to be at the same institution as the ECI.

-Early-Career Investigator ○ Must be within 3 years of his/her last postdoctoral research position (Ph.D.) or clinical fellowship (M.D.), or equivalent as of the full application submission deadline. – An eligibility letter is required with the submission of the full application. ○ Individuals in a postdoctoral research position (Ph.D.) or clinical fellowship (M.D.), or equivalent at the time of full application submission are not eligible. ○ May be a research- or physician-scientist. ○ Must not have a concurrent Career Development-like award at the time of this award. ○ Must have an institutional commitment of approximately 50% protected time for ovarian cancer research and Academy activities including participation in monthly webinars. ○ Must commit no less than 25% effort to this award for the first 2 years.
+Early-Career Investigator ○ Must be within 5 years of last postdoctoral research position (Ph.D.), clinical fellowship (M.D.), or equivalent as of the full application submission deadline. – A Statement of Eligibility is required with the submission of the full application. ○ May be a research- or physician-scientist. ○ May be in a non-tenure track or tenure track position. ○ Must not have a concurrent career development-like award at the time of this award. ○ Must have an institutional commitment of approximately 50% protected time for ovarian cancer research and OCA activities, including participation in monthly webinars. – Must commit no less than 25% effort to this award for the first 2 years. – Individuals in a postdoctoral research position (Ph.D.), clinical fellowship (M.D.), or equivalent at the time of full application submission are not eligible.

-The anticipated direct costs budgeted for the entire period of performance for an FY19 OCRP Ovarian Cancer Academy – Early-Career Investigator Award will not exceed $725,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 OCRP Ovarian Cancer Academy – Early-Career Investigator Award should not exceed $725,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.